-All of these ideas are a great way to incorporate more self care into your life this spring, but maybe you’re reading all of these but don’t really know where to start?
+All of these ideas are a great way to incorporate more self care into your life this summer, but maybe you’re reading all of these but don’t really know where to start?
 If that sounds like you you’ll love my new Ultimate Self Care Kit.
 It’s a free 12 page guide to figuring out your own self care needs.

 Want a handy fillable pdf worksheet of this process plus a list of 50 self care ideas?
 Pop your email here to get it emailed to you!